 R Radical Depravity (instead of total depravity): emphasizes that every aspect of our being is affected by the fall, and we are rendered incapable of saving ourselves.
 This view stops short of declaring that fallen humanity is as bad as it possibly can be.

-O Overcoming Grace (instead of irresistible grace): The term highlights that it is God’s persistent beckoning that overcomes our wicked obstinacy (instead of the old term, which seems to imply that God saves a person against his will).
+O Overcoming Grace (instead of irresistible grace): The term stresses that God’s persistent beckoning is what permits us to overcome our wicked obstinacy (instead of the old term, which seems to imply that God saves a person against his will).

 S Sovereign election (instead of unconditional election): the old term is presented in such a way as to give the impression that those who die without receiving Christ do so because God never sought to save them in the first place.
 The new term posits that God desires the salvation of all.
 However, our salvation is initiated by God’s sovereign act of choosing us.

-E Eternal life (instead of preservation of saints): the phrase stresses that believers enjoy a transformed life that is preserved and we are given a faith that will remain.
+E Eternal life (instead of preservation of saints): the phrase stresses that believers enjoy a transformed life and an enduring faith through the power of God.

-S Singular Redemption (instead of limited atonement): the old term teaches that Christ died only for the elect and gives the impression that there is something lacking in the atonement.
-The new term emphasizes that Christ’s atonement is sufficient to cover the sin of every person in every time, place and circumstance, but is received only by those who believe.
+S Singular Redemption (instead of limited atonement): the old term teaches that Christ died only for the elect and suggests that there is something lacking in the atonement.
+The new term emphasizes that Christ’s atonement is sufficient (and is actually intended) to cover the sin of every person in every time, place and circumstance, but is received only by those who believe.

 As I go about finishing this article, I’m beginning to see why I have difficulty approaching the God pictured by John Calvin.
 I am seeking a relationship with my Creator.
 If God is in control all the time, is that really a relationship?
 We speak of a “master-slave relationship,” but that is only a relationship in the sense of juxtaposition, not an authentic, two-sided togetherness where there is free giving and receiving.
 Of course, I can’t give anything to God per se.
 He already has everything ― except my willing trust and obedience.

 Scripture places far too much emphasis on choice for salvation to be a unilateral act of God.
-If we are listening, we all hear the same divine exhortation: “Choose this day whom you will serve.”
-(Josh.
-24:15) And more entreatingly, “For the grace of God has appeared that offers salvation to all people.”
-(Titus 2:11) By their very nature, offers must be accepted before they become transactions.
-Shortly before he is to lay down his life, Jesus laments the hard hearts of the Jews he has come to save: “Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing” (emphasis mine).
+If we are listening, we all hear the same divine exhortation: “Choose this day whom you will serve” (Josh.
+24:15).
+And more entreatingly, “For the grace of God has appeared that offers salvation to all people” (Titus 2:11).
+(By their very nature, offers must be accepted before they become transactions.)
+Shortly before he is to lay down his life, Jesus laments the hard hearts of the people he has come to save: “Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing” (Luke 13:34, emphasis mine).

 Scripture presents a God who works with gentleness and patience to help people overcome their unbelief, the constant pull of the world and of their own flesh.
 He has been called “the Hound of Heaven.”